Jake Marisnick Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks second in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks third in MLB.

-- The Braves have the seventh-ranked team ERA across all league pitching staffs (3.80).
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.80).

-- The Braves give up the eighth-fewest home runs in baseball (66 total, one per game).
+- The Braves surrender the fifth-fewest home runs in baseball (66 total, one per game).

-- His most recent time out was on Thursday against the New York Mets, when the right-hander went four innings, surrendering eight earned runs while allowing eight hits.
+- The righty's last time out came on Thursday against the New York Mets, when he went four innings, surrendering eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.